 Why It Matters

-We are looking for local champions to mobilize their communities, promote the message of hospice and palliative care and bring people to the theater for these special events.
+We are looking for local champions to mobilize their communities, promote the message of hospice and palliative care and bring people together to contemplate and discuss these important issues.
 They can host post-screening Q&A’s with local leaders in nursing, politics, healthcare, end-of-life care and others to answer audience questions and spark innovative thinking.

-- Host a screening.
-To do so complete this form.
+- To host a screen please complete this form.

 For additional tools and resources to help start a conversation about end-of-life wishes, please visit www.dyinginamerica.org/tools.